bowman2001/perplexdoc/content/news/open-in-vscode/index.md

 ```

 {{< mnote up=11 >}}
 **If and only if** Hugo’s server is configured to deliver the preview to a public IP address, there may be a security concern with `.Filename`.
 The link shows the full path to the content files.
-But by default, the server only responds on {$localhost}.
+But by default, Hugo’s preview server only responds on {$localhost}.
+It is **not meant** to act as a public server.
 {{< /mnote >}}

 ## {$vscode_end.html}